Back to School

 - Make sure they know what to do in an emergency.

-- helps develop kids' interests and talents
+- help develop kids' interests and talents

-- gives kids a feeling of involvement
+- give kids a feeling of involvement

-- keeps kids out of trouble
+- keep kids out of trouble

 - Make sure there's a quiet place that's free of distractions to do homework.
+If possible, make this a space other than a child’s bedroom — this can help with establishing a good bedtime routine.

 Encourage kids to: